The Prickly Cactus

 The transformation

-We stayed.
-We learnt to do with less.
-Much less.
-The scarce drops of life-giving water that came our way, we conserved and hoarded.
-We shed our limbs and glossy foliage, beautiful as they were, for there was no room for vanity.
-Our tender leaves transformed into the prickly spines that you now see.
+Our tender leaves shrivelled into the prickly spines that you see now.
 Ugly, yes, but they served their purpose.
-They were undemanding and frugal and protected us— the few animals that remained were desperate for a nibble of green.
-But we could no longer give them food, or shelter or shade.
-And thus we came to be known as ‘the prickly cactus’ disliked and shunned by all.
+They were frugal and tough.
+And they we protected us—for the few animals that remained were desperate for a nibble of green.
+Now that we could no longer give them food, or shelter or shade, we were demonised and labelled as ‘the prickly cactus’!

 Then came the humans